-The Emergency Medical Services for Children (EMSC) Program is funded through a federal grant administered by the U.S. Department of Health and Human Services, Health Resources and Services Administration.
-Its goal is to ensure that all children and adolescents receive appropriate care in an emergency through research, quality improvement initiatives, and a close-knit network of state partners that carry out evidence-based and best-practice improvement plans in 58 states and U.S. territories.
+The Vermont Emergency Medical Services for Children (EMSC) program – funded through a federal grant administered by the U.S. Department of Health and Human Services, Health Resources and Services Administration – was established in 1989.

-All of these efforts are important in working toward the primary goal of improving emergency care for every child in Vermont, no matter where they live, play, or go to school.
+These efforts are essential in working toward the primary goal of improving emergency care for every child in Vermont, no matter where they live, play, or go to school.

-If you have any comments or questions about the program, or if you’d like to get involved, please let us know by clicking the link below to e-mail email@example.com or by calling (802) 863-7313.
+If you have any comments or questions about the program or want to get involved, email us at [email protected] or call (802) 863-7313.